Tinram/MySQL/README.md

 ### Purpose

-Display important mysqld variables.
+Display important MySQL server variables.

 Uses Bash for server portability.

-Use Meld / differ to compare servers.
+Can use with a differ to compare servers.

 ### Set-up